 In about half a mile you’ll hike up a steep hill and cross Buckthorn Road.
 Watch for the neighborhood access path in just a bit because that’s where you turn left and head back into the woods.
 Be careful crossing back over the bike trail—bikes often come flying down the hill.

+Cross Twin Branches Road and reenter the woods on the paved trail to your left.
 The remainder of the CCT hike to Lawyers Road is paved and follows the restored Glade Stream Valley.
-This is a nice shady section, usually comfortable on a summer morning.
-When you reach Lawyers Road you’re at the end of CCT segment 8.
+This is a nice shady section of trail with gentle hills and a pretty stream.
+When you reach Lawyers Road you’re at the end of Fairfax CCT segment 8.

 This quiet suburban section of the Fairfax Cross County Trail offers a nice break in nature for hikers, cyclists, and dog-walkers.
 When you reach Lawyers Road, turn back for your return trip, continue your hike on CCT segment 7, or explore more of the paved Glade Stream Valley Trail.

 Find more great hikes in our Hike and Bike collection and our complete list: Northern Virginia Hikes and Favorite Bike Trails Near DC.

 Please share your feedback in the comments below or join us on Facebook, Twitter, Pinterest, and Instagram for more places to visit, things to do, and travel in and from Northern Virginia and the Washington DC region.